Large-scale data extraction from the UNOS organ donor documents: Background

 Over 99\% of donor data (including detailed post-recovery data) has been stored in each donor's profile as individual PDF attachments in the DonorNet since 2008.
-There are 135,446 deceased donors with over 1 million PDF attachments between 2008 to 2021 \cite{The_UNOS_STAR_Deceased_Donor_SAF_file}, as each deceased donor in the DonorNet generally has 10--20 PDF attachments. \yan{Note: This number does not add up : 20 x 135,000 =270,000 ???? } These PDF attachments consist of donor forms (information captured in checkboxes, handwritten digits, and comments, typed text and/or handwritten annotations), image-only content such as photographs taken during organ procurement, X-rays, and digital pathology slides.
+There are 135,446 deceased donors with over 1 million PDF attachments between 2008 to 2021 \cite{The_UNOS_STAR_Deceased_Donor_SAF_file}, as each deceased donor in the DonorNet generally has 10--20 PDF attachments. \yan{Note: This number does not add up : 10 x 135,000 =1.35 million } These PDF attachments consist of donor forms (information captured in checkboxes, handwritten digits, and comments, typed text and/or handwritten annotations), image-only content such as photographs taken during organ procurement, X-rays, and digital pathology slides.
 Furthermore, short video clips featuring echocardiograms, angiograms, and bronchoscopies may be attached.
-A detailed discussion of the content of the PDF attachments and challenges that they pose are a subject of another paper \cite{article1-2023}
+A detailed discussion of the content of the PDF attachments and challenges that they pose is available in the other paper. \cite{article1-2023}